Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Start with the explosion of cloud services and third-party vendors contacting sensitive data.
 A Ponemon Institute study estimates the average company shares confidential information with 583 third parties.
 IT security teams have their hands full, managing complex infrastructures full of vendor risk.

-So, facing this multitude of obstacles, how can your organization hope to manage risk today?
+So, facing this multitude of obstacles, how can your organization hope to manage cybersecurity risk today?

-It starts with building knowledge of the risk management process, identifying the critical action steps, and understanding the essential capabilities your organization will need to conduct assessments and manage risk effectively
+It starts with building knowledge of the cybersecurity risk management process, identifying the critical action steps, and understanding the essential capabilities your organization will need to conduct assessments and effectively manage risk.

 What is cybersecurity risk management?

 Cybersecurity risk management is an ongoing process of identifying, analyzing, evaluating, and addressing your organization’s cybersecurity threats.
-Learn more in the 2024 IT Risk and Compliance Benchmark Report.
+You can find valuable benchmarks on cybersecurity risk management in the 2025 IT Risk and Compliance Benchmark Report.
+In many organizations, cybersecurity enterprise risk management is the discipline that connects technical security controls, business objectives, and board-level oversight into one coordinated program.

 Cybersecurity risk management isn’t simply the job of the security team; everyone in the organization has a role to play.
-Often siloed, employees and business unit leaders view risk management from their business function.
-Regrettably, they lack the holistic perspective necessary to address risk in a comprehensive and consistent manner.
+Often siloed, employees and business unit leaders view risk management separate from their business function.
+Regrettably, they lack the holistic perspective necessary to comprehensively and consistently address risk.

 So, who should own what part of security risk?
-The short answer is everyone – shares full ownership and responsibility.
-However, it gets complicated when four business functions all have a horse in the race.
+The short answer is that everyone shares full ownership and responsibility.
+However, it becomes complicated when four business functions all have a stake in the game.

 Each function has its agenda, often with limited understanding and empathy for others.
 IT leads with fresh ideas and new technologies, often viewing security and compliance as annoying roadblocks to progress.
-Security knows safety but is often out of touch with regulations and evolving technologies.
+Security knows safety, but is often out of touch with regulations and the evolving technologies that drive them.
 The sales team is looking to keep their customers happy, clamoring for an efficient way to complete security audits.
-Compliance wants to keep everyone out of trouble with strict adherence to regulations, often operating without an in-depth understanding of security.
+Compliance aims to prevent everyone from getting into trouble by strictly adhering to regulations, often operating without a thorough understanding of security.

-Effectively managing cybersecurity risk requires all functions to operate with clearly defined roles and be tasked with specific responsibilities.
+To manage cybersecurity risk effectively, all functions must define their roles clearly and take responsibility for specific tasks.
 The days of siloed departments stumbling along in disconnected confusion are over.
 Today’s risk landscape requires a unified, coordinated, disciplined, and consistent management solution.
 Below are some key risk management action components all organizations must keep in mind:

 Featured Cybersecurity Risk Management Framework: NIST Cybersecurity Framework